DART rail: Platform extensions

 To allow for more capacity, the "platform extensions" will be completed before tunneling on the D2 corridor starts.
 This project allows for three-car trains during rush hour.
 There are 28 stations on the red and blue line that will be rebuilt at an estimated cost of $129 million.
 The planning for the platform extensions started in 2014 and the construction was approved in 2017.
 Regular operation of three-car trains is expected for 2022.
 In March 2018 the contract was awarded to Lockwood, Andrews & Newnam (LAN).
 Construction started in July 2019 to be finished in August 2022.
+As of 2026, three-car trains do not operate regularly outside of events and the State Fair of Texas due to reduced amount of reliably operating SLRVs in the fleet.

 Apart from capacity the project allows for barrier-free access to trains even on the oldest lines of the network.
 The platforms will be raised to the 15.5 in floor height of the low-floor middle section of the SLRV trains.
 This concept allows to get half of the funding from the Teax Mobility Funds.
 Almost another half of the funding comes from federal resources leaving mostly the planning costs to DART, which is below ten million.

 The project has accordingly two phases.
 In the first phase the platforms are raised by 7.5 in on their existing length.
 In the second phase the platforms are extended from their original 300 ft to accommodate long trains.
 A common street-level station will have side platforms of 450 ft length with a raised boarding area of 385 ft.
 At each end crossings and ramps are built.

-The Orange and Green Lines had been constructed to that standard from the beginning, however they could not use that length in regular operation.
+The Green and Orange lines had been constructed to that standard from the beginning, however they could not use that length in regular operation.
 The platform extensions were part of the initial planning of system with reserved space on each station since the 1980s.
 However, this concept was expecting a possibility of four-car trains with the LRV type vehicles of the time.
-The newer SRLV have that length with three-car trains already.
+The newer SLRV have that length with three-car trains already.
 The raised and underground stations had been constructed at 400 ft from the beginning but it is a higher effort to rebuild them to a raised platform in the first phase due to existing stairs.

+Silver Line construction

+Construction commenced on the Silver Line in 2019 after DART secured a $908 million Railroad Rehabilitation and Improvement Financing federal loan from November 2018 to pay for most of the line's projected $1.1 billion cost.
+To cover the remainder, DART asked some cities to pick up a share of the tab to help pay for the costs of stations in places where the line diverts from the freight track's path.
+The line opened for service on October 25, 2025.